anubhavpgit/anubhavpgit.github.io/content/current.md

 Here's the thing about the US: people are willing to pay for convenience.
 They don't mind paying extra for a service that makes their life easier.
 In fact, they want to pay more for the latest iPhone, which has the fastest internet.
 India is entirely different; people there are more price-sensitive.
 They want the best deal and the best price, and they're willing to haggle for it.

+Here is a better understanding of this business model works: [iPhone on the house](/blog/freeiphone.html)

-I have written a [detailed post](/blog/freeiphone.html) on how they work, and all of these experiences gave me insane insights into what it takes to run a business, the differences between consumer and business products, and how to sell them.
+This has gave me insane insights into what it takes to run a consumer business, and how to sell.
 I'm still uncertain about how well these lessons will translate to tech, but I'm excited to try them out.

 ###### September